DevDavido/laravel-reporto/README.md

 ## Minimum requirements

-- PHP 7.2+
+- PHP 7.3+
 - Laravel 6+

-For support of older Laravel versions, check out previous releases of this package.
+For support of older PHP / Laravel versions, check out previous releases of this package.

 ## Installation